sourmash-bio/sourmash_plugin_directsketch/README.md

 ### Memory Requirements

-Directsketch downloads the full file, optionally checking the `md5sum`, then performs the sketch.
-As a result, you will need enough memory to hold up to 3 genomes in memory at once.
-For microbial genomes, this is trivial.
+Directsketch downloads the full file(s), checks the `md5sum` if available, then sketches the data.
+As a result, **you will need enough memory to hold files associated with `n` accessions in memory at once**, where `n` is the number of simultaneous downloads (`--n-simultaneous-downloads`; default 3).
+For microbial and viral genomes, this is trivial.
 For large eukaryotic genomes (e.g. plants!), be sure to provide sufficient memory.
-You can tune the number of simultaneous downloads (and thus, the number of genomes that will be in memory simultaneously) with `--n-simultaneous-downloads`.
+You can tune the number of simultaneous downloads (and thus, the number of genomes/proteomes that will be in memory simultaneously) with `--n-simultaneous-downloads`.

 ## Running the commands